Bryce-Black/MailManTime-VR/README.md

-#PaperJam-VR
+#MailManTime-VR

 Overview
-PaperJam-VR is a FPS mailman game for Oculus, unlock boxes and deliver mail!
+MailManTime-VR is an FPS mailman game for Oculus, unlock boxes and deliver mail!

 Features
 - Powerups
 - Pretend you're a wood elf delivering mail!
-- Mid-air trickshots x2 points!
+- Mid-air trick shots x2 points!
 - Union stability and excellent insurance.
 - Wacky and also zany environment.